versacommerce/kelkoo-integration/README.md

 # Kelkoo Integration for VersaCommerce

 ## Kelkoo
 Kelkoo Sales Tracking is our new Tracking-System.
-You can view all your Kelkoo-Click- and Salesdata in the Kelkoo Merchant Extranet.
+You can view all your Kelkoo-Click- and Sales data in the Kelkoo Merchant Extranet.
 The Data is updated daily.

 ## VersaCommerce